laino/final-pm/doc/README.md

        * 'SIGINT': FinalPM will send the SIGINT signal.
        * 'SIGTERM': FinalPM will send the SIGTERM signal.
        * 'disconnect': FinalPM will use child.disconnect()
+       * 'message': FinalPM will send a 'stop' message.
        */

       'stop-signal': 'SIGINT',